Brandon Crawford Player Props: Giants vs. Cubs

-Brandon Crawford -- hitting .308 in his past 10 games -- will be in action for the San Francisco Giants versus the Chicago Cubs, with Kyle Hendricks on the mound, on June 10 at 7:35 PM ET.
+On Sunday, Brandon Crawford (batting .259 in his past 10 games) and the San Francisco Giants play the Chicago Cubs, whose starting pitcher will be Hayden Wesneski.
+First pitch is at 4:05 PM ET.

-In his previous game, he went 1-for-4 with a double against the Cubs.
+In his last game he had a hitless performance (0-for-3) against the Cubs.

 Brandon Crawford Game Info & Props vs. the Cubs